 Our Board of Directors welcomes communications from our stockholders.
 Stockholders may send communications to the Board of Directors, or to any director in particular, c/o Sypris Solutions, Inc., 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222.
 Any stockholder correspondence addressed to the Board of Directors, or to any director in particular, in care of the Company, is forwarded by us to the addressee.

 Committees of the Board of Directors

-During 2010, the Board of Directors had four ongoing Committees: the Audit and Finance Committee, the Compensation Committee, the Nominating and Governance Committee and the Executive Committee, which was dissolved in August of 2010.
+During 2011, the Board of Directors had three ongoing Committees: the Audit and Finance Committee, the Compensation Committee and the Nominating and Governance Committee.

 Audit and Finance Committee